Social background of officers and other ranks in the French Army, 1750–1815

-Other ranks
+Rank and file

 The common soldiers came from the common people.

 The early modern standing French Army recruited the other ranks through volunteer enlistment.
 Domestic recruitment difficulties were solved through enlistment of Germans, Swiss, Irish, and others abroad.
 During the 18th century about 15% of the other ranks in the French army belonged to foreign regiments in French service.
 Wartime casualties were largely replaced through drafts from the militia.
 New recruits during war therefore consisted of from 20% up to 50% drafted men, not volunteer enlistees.
 Under Louis XIII, the nobility was encouraged to serve as private soldiers.
 The growth of the French Army under Louis XIV meant that most noblemen served as officers.
 During the 18th century, the nobility was officially prohibited from serving in the ranks.
 Almost 90% of the rank and file came during the 18th century from the peasantry and the working class, while about 10% came from the petty bourgeoisie.
 Members of the higher bourgeoisie and of the nobility were also found among the other ranks, although their proportion gradually diminished during the century.
 About a third of the soldiery was born in towns, the rest in the countryside.

-Sergeants
+Non-commissioned officers

 An artist is drawing a sergeant in uniform model 1791.
 Sergeants were literate and many came from the petty bourgeoisie.

 The sergeants were selected by the company commander, amongst the privates and corporals of the company and regiment.
 If suitable candidates were not found within the company, the company commander usually selected a member of the grenadier company for promotion.
 Privates were usually promoted directly to the rank of sergeant, bypassing the rank of corporal.
 Promotion to sergeant therefore took place at a younger age than promotion to corporal.
 The sergeants were selected on the basis of proven or expected command ability as well as literacy.
 While most sergeants were able to read and write, about a third of the corporals were illiterate.
 Among the privates, however, only 25% were literate.
 As literacy played a decisive role in the selection of sergeant, a definite social pattern was found amongst them.
 While the proportion of petty bourgeoisie and higher classes amongst the rank and file gradually diminished during the 18th century, their share of the non-commissioned officer corps increased from about 25% to 33% during the century.